josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 We can now move to the next stage, getting the data.

-## Getting the data using web scrapping
+## Getting the data using web scraping

 The race results site doesn't have an export feature and I never heard back from their support team to see if there was an alternate way to get the race data, so the only alternative left was to do some web scrapping.

 The website is pretty basic and only allows scrolling through each record, so I decided to do web scrapping to get the results into a format I could use later for data analysis.

-### The rules of web scrapping
+### The rules of web scraping

 There are very 3 simple rules:

 1) Rule #1: **Please don't do it**.
 Data flow changes, your scrapper will break the minute you are done getting the data.
-It will require time an effort. _Lots of it_.
+It will require time and effort. _Lots of it_.
 2) Rule #2: **Read rule number 1**.
 If you cannot get the data in another format then go to rule #3
 3) Rule #3: __Choose a good framework to automate what you can__ and prepare to do heavy data cleanup (also known as give me patience for the stuff I cannot control, like poorly done HTML and CSS)

-I decided to use [Selenium Web Driver](https://www.selenium.dev/documentation/webdriver/) as it calls a real browser, like [FireFox](https://www.mozilla.org/en-US/firefox/new/), to navigate the website.
-Selenium allows to automate browser actions while you get the same rendered HTML you see when you navigate the site.
+I decided to use [Selenium Web Driver](https://www.selenium.dev/documentation/webdriver/) as it calls a real browser, like [Firefox](https://www.mozilla.org/en-US/firefox/new/), to navigate the website.
+Selenium allows you to automate browser actions while you get the same rendered HTML you see when you navigate the site.

-Selenium _is a complex tool_ and will require you to spend some time experimenting with what works and what not.
-Below is a simple script that can get all the runners names and race detail links in one run:
+Selenium _is a complex tool_ and will require you to spend some time experimenting with what works and what does not.
+Below is a simple script that can get all the

+runner's names and race detail links in one run:

 ```python
 import re